Introducing Sounds Of The New West Volume 6

 Some names you may already be familiar with from the pages of Uncut – not least Margo Cilker, Doug Paisley and Allison Russell – and we’re proud to introduce the freshest Americana talents including Kassi Valazza, Sunny War and Setting, a new group formed by Nathan Bowles, Jaime Fennelly and Joe Westerlund who exclusively debut the fruits of their collaboration on this CD.

-Meanwhile case you missed it last year, you can still pick up copies of our Sounds Of The New West compilation – a double album featuring 18 tracks from the first five volumes in the Sounds Of The New West series, available exclusively from the Uncut store on blue and purple vinyl.
+Meanwhile, in case you missed it last year, you can still pick up copies of our Sounds Of The New West compilation – a double album featuring 18 tracks from the first five volumes in the Sounds Of The New West series, available exclusively from the Uncut store on blue and purple vinyl.

 But for now, here’s your handy guide to Sounds Of The New West: Class Of 2023.
 Dig in…